ataylor89/diary/theworldfrommyeyes.md

 99% of male professors in America are not competent at math

-99% of male doctors in America are not competent math
+99% of male doctors in America are not competent at math

 I got very high math scores in high school